jona1115/cats_dogs_acceleration/documentations/tflite_c_on_kria/README.md

 > This tutorial is based on [this tutorial](https://qengineering.eu/install-tensorflow-2-lite-on-raspberry-64-os.html), with some modifications to work on Xilinx's boards

-> The current TFLite version is 2.16, which you find the [download link here](https://github.com/tensorflow/tensorflow/releases/tag/v2.16.1).
+> The current (as of 5/27/2024) TFLite version is 2.16, which you find the [download link here](https://github.com/tensorflow/tensorflow/releases/tag/v2.16.1).
 However, I still haven't found a good way to install it on the board.

 <br>